chilli007123/Dissertation/Dissertation MD FILE.md

 In conclusion this paper has a strong connection with my proposal.
 The paper has some crucial methodology that is relevant to the approach that I intend to take.
 The overall results demonstrate that evasion of modern day antivirus systems is possible through the use of readily available tools.
 The paper is also very clear on the steps that need to be taken to reach the same results, and through this I will do my best to firstly replicate the results and then build upon them.

 In contrast to the results of this work [@aminu2020evaluating] found concluded that the best evasion tools were Avet and PeCloak.py.
 "Bypassed most of the selected antivirus by 83% and 67% respectively". [@aminu2020evaluating] aimed to evaluate the effectiveness of selected antivirus systems through the use of evasion tools such as, Veil 3.0, PeCloak.py, Shellter, and a Fat Rat.
 These tests where conducted against a windows platform.
-Although these results of this paper are older and occurred while testing different antivirus systems to [@10.1007/978-981-16-8774-7_3] the results are still relevant and need to be understood.
-Since these results, Windows Defender and the tools used in this experiment have arguably advanced.
-What this demonstrates is
+Although these results are older and occurred while testing different antivirus systems to [@10.1007/978-981-16-8774-7_3] the results are still relevant and need to be understood.
+Since, Windows Defender and the tools used in this experiment have arguably advanced and .
+This relates back to section 1, where I emphasise the need for more research to be done over antivirus systems and their counterpart.
+With technology evolving at exponential rates, so are the tools and techniques that create unwanted programs.

 # Reference that needs to be properly done: